adahad27/compiler/README.md

 Intel syntax was chosen because this project uses NASM for assembling which employs Intel syntax.
 This project also uses GNU's own linker for linking.
 More updates to the goal will be added as the scope of the project becomes clear.

-Features of <C (either already implemented or planned):
+Implemented features of <C:
-1. Support for int, bool, and char primitive types
+1. Support for int, bool
 2. Support for arithmetic, boolean, and relational operators
 3. Support for conditional and loop statements

+Planned features of <C:
+1. Support for char primitive type
-4. Function declarations, definitions, and calls
+2. Function declarations, definitions, and calls
+3. Arrays (Stack allocated)